RecklessHogrider96/Breakout-Platform-Runner-Builds/README.md

 ## Level Editor - For all above Games

 The Level editor edits the levels for all the three above games.
 Yeah I know that is incredible!

+## Notes by each Legend.

+### Roshan
+- Rewrote level file design, generation and updation via level editor.
+Added Instructions menus.
+- Dynamic selection of block textures from the resources.
+Wrote backend for the level editor.
+- Added Enemy Path file so that we can have pre defined paths as well.
+- Added Enemy tower path to have layers levels.
+- Built full Level editor.
+- Built 4 levels.
+Wrote Enemy spawner and enemy spawner file with config data on what to spawn.
+- Updated instructions.
+- Built Level editor for Environment.
+- The level editor would be able to edit 3 files at the same time, where all the information related to the layering in the level would be present.

+### Matin
+- Completely revamped how we organized levels and UI, making everything use the GameObject and Level architecture and allow for reusable components across both games.
+This change allowed us to easily and modularly add buttons, UI elements, and gameObjects in both the games and the editor.
+After the breakout game worked with the new design, others helped transfering it into other deliverables of the project.
+I then helped each team member with bug fixes.

+- Made delayed spawn component + other indicators used in the game logic.
+Made a separate enemy level file in sparse format.
+Helped with bug fixes of other group members.

+- Added Anti-tank mine.
+Helped with bug fixes of other group members.
+Ensured playability of previous components.
+- Added level editor support for the enemy waves for each file.

+### Marcin
+- Mostly worked on porting over the GraveRunner functionality into the new infrastructure after Matin did the initial setup.
+This included both the game itself and its level editor.
+- Led the push to add the Rock Throwing Tower and support classes (E.g. Rock, RockThrower Component, etc.) including parsing level files, creating the new objects, defining the interactions between Rocks and Enemies.
+Also did some touchups to TdLevel/TdLogic-related code for handling the necessary new functionality (e.g. tracking score, lives, reducing enemy health, etc.).
+Ported over and fixed unit tests for previous games.
+Added unit tests for the Tower Defense game code.
+Added documentation throughout Tower Defense codebase.
+- Added the health bars to enemies, put some time into investigating how to support tower upgrading.
+Then put some time into making the submenu for towers and working with Zach to change their targeting preferences.
+Also the usual small cleanups/touchups here and there.

+### Zack
+- Rewrote all UI components to be game objects, including buttons, menus, etc. Worked extensively on game editors front-end to match rest of the component based architecture.
+- Did initial custom game setup getting a working game going from scratch, reconfigured the menus to new game, added UI elements to the in-game experience, and worked on grid components for object placement like mouse over of items when clicked.
+- Added all new tower types with varying mechanics.
+Animated all towers and created sprites.
+Added ability for users to change the targeting of towers.